LaserBoyStudios/Circus-Pals/README.md

 3. Run and test the program!

 # Official Site
-If you are interested in future releases of Circus Pals and its characters, check out: http://circuspals.w10.site
+If you are interested in future releases of Circus Pals, check out: http://circuspals.w10.site/download.html